 Persona is based in the U.S. The U.S. may have data protection laws less stringent than or otherwise different from the laws in effect in the EU.
 Transfers of your Personal Data to Persona in the U.S. are necessary to perform the agreement we have entered into, or are about to enter into, with you.

 Before July 16, 2020, we relied on our EU-U.S. Privacy Shield certification to transfer Personal Data that we received from the EU to Persona in the U.S. On July 16, 2020, the European Court of Justice ruled that the EU-U.S. Privacy Shield is no longer available for these data transfers.
+Before September 8, 2020, we relied on our Swiss-U.S. Privacy Shield certification to transfer Personal Data that we received from Switzerland to Company in the U.S. but on September 8, 2020 the Swiss Federal Data Protection and Information Commissioner determined that the Swiss-U.S. Privacy Shield is no longer available for these data transfers.
 We continue to comply with the Privacy Shield Principles described in the “Privacy Shield” section below as required by the U.S. Department of Commerce.

 With respect to personal data received or transferred pursuant to the Frameworks, Persona is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, Persona may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

-We rely on our Privacy Shield certification to transfer Personal Data that we receive from the EU and Switzerland to Persona in the U.S. and we process such Personal Data in accordance with the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability (“Privacy Shield Principles”), as described below.
+Prior to July 16 and September 8, 2020, we relied on our Privacy Shield certification to transfer Personal Data that we received from the EU and Switzerland to Persona in the U.S. We process such Personal Data in accordance with the Privacy Shield Principles of Notice, Choice, Accountability for Onward Transfer, Security, Data Integrity and Purpose Limitation, Access, and Recourse, Enforcement and Liability (“Privacy Shield Principles”), as described below.

 Notice and Choice